svenskscifi/karinboye/README.md

 # Step 2

-After this the network was directly trained a smaller dataset of selected swedish literature from <a href="http://runeberg.org">Project Runeberg</a> (trainingdata 2), approximalty 100 MB.
+After this the network was directly trained a smaller dataset of selected swedish literature from <a href="http://runeberg.org">Project Runeberg</a> (trainingdata 2), approximatly 100 MB of text.
 See "listoftrainingdata.txt" for a full list of selected works or the trainingdata2.txt for a combined textfile with all texts.

 After 5000 epochs, the network generates swedish text like: